-The general election that just finished is a Parliamentary Election, to pick Members of Parliament.
+The general election on 3 May 2025 is a Parliamentary Election, to pick Members of Parliament.
 Since 1993, Singaporeans have also voted in another type of national election: the Presidential Election.
 The President used to be appointed by Parliament.
 Now, qualified people offer themselves to voters as Presidential candidates.
 Voters can decide whom they prefer as their President.
 Ong Teng Cheong won the first Presidential Election in 1993.
-The current President, Tony Tan, won the 2011 election ↓.
+Tony Tan won the 2011 election ↓.